jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 If you create other organizations or spaces in Bluemix, be sure to use the default selections as you follow the tutorial.

-Click the **CREATE AN APP** tile, then select **WEB** for the type of app you are creating.
-On the next page, select **Liberty for Java** to start with, and then click **CONTINUE**:
+1. Click the **CREATE AN APP** tile.
+2. Select **WEB** for the type of app you are creating.
+2. On the next page, select **Liberty for Java** to start with, and then click **CONTINUE**.

 ![Bluemix Java Web Starter][7]

-Type a name for your app, such as `Liberty for Java Starter app tutorial` with your initials to make it unique, and click **Finish**.
+4. Type a name for your app, such as `Liberty for Java Starter app tutorial` with your initials to make it unique, and click **Finish**.

 ![Naming a Bluemix app][54]

-In a few moments, you'll have a Java web server app instance running on Bluemix.
+In a few moments, when the app finishes staging, you'll have a Java web server app instance running on Bluemix.
 Click **Overview** to view information about your app:

 ![The new app's Bluemix dashboard][55]